yushiangfu/study-notes/e0-usb.md

 ### Hub

-Hub is a unique USB device equipped with ports, which is meant to connect to other USB devices or another hub, and so on.
+The hub is a unique USB device that features multiple ports for connecting other USB devices or additional hubs.
-With no exception, it also contains those constructive descriptors and attributes like other devices for HCD to query and set up.
+Similar to other USB devices, the hub also contains descriptors and attributes that provide essential information for the host controller driver (HCD) to query and set up the hub.

-The host controller implements the root hub; after initialization by the hub driver, a USB request block (URB) is submitted to the HCD structure.
+The host controller implements the root hub, and upon initialization by the hub driver, a USB Request Block (URB) is submitted to the HCD structure.
-When a device plugs in, e.g., my wireless receiver of keyboard and mice, the USB interrupt raises, and the story reasonably starts:
+When a device is plugged into the hub, such as a wireless receiver for a keyboard and mouse, a USB interrupt is raised, initiating the following sequence of events:

-1. The interrupt service routine (ISR) addresses the signal and completes the anchored URB attached by the hub driver.
+1. The interrupt service routine (ISR) handles the interrupt and completes the associated URB attached by the hub driver.
-2. Gets port status and finds out the event of port connection change.
+2. The port status is retrieved, and any changes in port connection are detected.
-3. Prepares device structure and sequentially accesses the device, config, and interface descriptors.
+3. Device structures are prepared, and the device, configuration, and interface descriptors are sequentially accessed.
-4. Registers the device and thus reaches the generic device framework for the device driver matching and probing to behave.
+4. The device is registered, allowing it to enter the generic device framework for device driver matching and probing.

-Usually, we finish right here, but this time we still need to take care of the multiple functionalities of the device.
-Because of the descriptor hierarchy design in a USB device, the detection procedure progressively reads them and operates accordingly.
+At this point, the usual detection process is complete.
+However, for USB devices with multiple functionalities, additional steps are taken due to the hierarchical design of descriptors.

-5. Chooses the proper config descriptor to apply, but commonly there's also only one possibility around.
+5. The appropriate configuration descriptor is selected and applied, although typically only one possibility exists.
-6. Readies device structures for entire interfaces (keyboard and mouse functions in our case) within the selected config.
+6. Device structures are prepared for all interfaces (such as keyboard and mouse functions in our example) within the selected configuration.
-7. Registers the devices, and the device framework takes over for another match attempt, but this time it traverses interface drivers instead.
+7. The devices are registered, and the device framework proceeds with another matching attempt, this time exploring interface drivers.
-8. Lastly, the URB is placed back in the HCD structure for the next hub event.
+8. Finally, the URB is returned to the HCD structure to handle the next hub event.

+This sequence ensures that the hub and its connected devices are properly detected, configured, and registered, allowing for the seamless operation of multiple functionalities within the device.

 <p align="center"><img src="images/usb/hub.png" /></p>